Spring of Junior Year

 - Repeat this step for additional colleges to compare your offers.

-- Tune in to an After the College Acceptance webinar to learn more about financial aid offers, strategies to pay the bill, and how to minimize loan debt.
+- Tune in to a How to Pay for College: A Guide for High School Seniors & Families webinar to learn more about financial aid offers, strategies to pay the bill, and how to minimize loan debt.

 Summer After Senior Year

 After you graduate from high school, it's time to make a final plan for paying the balance on your college bill.

 - Review our Paying The College Bill section, which covers college billing in more detail.

 - Apply for a private education loan, if needed.